 - 6/21/17: Russia cancelled meetings with the US over the sanctions approved by the U.S. Senate.
 The meeting was planned to help smooth out growing tensions between the two nations.

 Vladimir Putin is still heavily involved in attempts to influence the US.

-Vladimir Putin personally ordered and directed a hostile campaign against the United States during the 2016 elections.
+Russian President Vladimir Putin ordered and directed a hostile campaign against the United States during the 2016 elections.
 This attack was intended to inflict damage to Hillary Clinton and her campaign and to promote Donald Trump's election as president.

-Putin directed interference in the primaries of both the Democrat and Republican parties.
+Putin directed agents to interfere in the primaries of both the Democrat and Republican parties.
 All the Republican primary candidates except Trump were targeted by Russia in attempts to discredit them.
 Within the Democratic party, Russia was already actively promoting negative stories about Hillary Clinton during the primaries.

 Why Russia Influenced the 2016 US Elections